micson-us/openlxp-xss/README.md

    - `Minor Version` Add the Minor value of the schema version
    - `Patch Version` Add the Patch version number of the schema

-Note :  On uploading the schema file in the required format to the schema ledger the creation of corresponding term set, linked child term set and terms process is triggered.
+Note:  On uploading the schema file in the required format to the schema ledger the creation of corresponding term set, linked child term set and terms process is triggered.

 3.  **Add Transformation Ledger:**